 Ph.D.
 (2012 to 2019)

 CONTRASTING EXAMPLES OF LITURGICAL INSTALLATION ART IN CHRISTIAN WORSHIP IN ENGLAND AND SCOTLAND FROM THE 1980S TO THE PRESENT DAY

 The research of this thesis aims to explore why and for what reasons installation has been employed in contemporary worship.
 It will ask, can worship be enhanced through the ultisation of installtion art, and whether installation art in a worship context can offer innovative interpretations of theological themes?
-These questions will be explored in the areas of feminist liturgy, alternative worship, the work of the Wild Goose Resource Groups and more recent installation work in Churches in Scotland and England.
+These questions will be explored in the areas of alternative worship, the work of the Wild Goose Resource Groups and more recent installation work in Churches in Scotland and England.
 ITIA: Institute of Theology Imagination and the Arts, St. Mary’s College.
 St. Andrews University